 SEM is often inappropriately described as being an umbrella term that includes unpaid strategies (SEO) and paid strategies.

-Search engine marketing is a strategy that uses paid tactics to advertise websites on search engines.
-It is often associated with pay-per-click (PPC) marketing because you are usually paying for every click your ads get.
+Search engine marketing is defined as a strategy using paid tactics to advertise your website on search engines.
+It is often associated with pay-per-click (PPC) marketing because you are usually paying for every click your ads are generating.

-SEM involves creating and optimizing ads on search engines.
-It starts with defining a monthly budget to control how much money you want to spend on your ads.
+SEM involves creating and maintaining ads on search engines.
+It starts with setting up a monthly budget to control how much money you want to spend running your ads.

 Comparison Listing ads